Understanding hookworm in dogs and puppies

 • Faeces that are dark or look like tar

-Your vet can make a diagnosis by looking for hookworm eggs from a faecal sample from your dog and checking your dog for anaemia with a blood test.
+Your vet can make a diagnosis by looking for hookworm eggs in a faecal sample from your dog and checking your dog for anaemia with a blood test.

 How to prevent hookworm in your dog